todhm/sd_feed/Readme.md

 ---

 <p align="center">
-Web UI extension to share your knowledge and gain fame & wealth 💸
+Web UI extension to share your knowledge and gain creativity!
     <br>
 </p>